-Okay, that hasn’t happened in a long time, but only because two of my kids now drive themselves around.
+Okay, that last one hasn’t happened in a long time, but only because two of my kids now drive themselves around.
 But it’s still pretty nuts around here.
 That’s why I love the multiple calendars option in GCal!

 I currently have 12 calendars in GCal.
 It sounds like overkill, but it actually simplifies things:

 - It’s easy to assign an event to a specific calendar (just choose from the drop-down menu).

 - I can see all, a couple, or one of my calendars at one time.

 - I can assign each calendar a color, so that I can immediately identify which part of my life a calendar entry belongs to.

 - Important family appointments no longer get lost amidst the chaos of business appointments, meetings, tasks, etc.

 - If I’m wondering why one of my kids isn’t home yet, I can go look at their calendar (same goes for Hubs, too)!